tus/tusd/docs/_getting-started/configuration.md

 ### Proxies

-When tusd is utilized behind a reverse proxy (Nginx, HAProxy etc), tusd and the proxy must be configured appropriate to works together.
+In some cases, it is necessary to run tusd behind a reverse proxy (Nginx, HAProxy etc), for example for TLS termination or serving multiple services on the same hostname.
+To properly do this, tusd and the proxy must be configured appropriately.

-Firstly, you must set `-behind-proxy` flag indicating tusd that it a reverse proxy is in use and it should respect the `X-Forwarded-*`/`Forwarded` headers:
+Firstly, you must set the `-behind-proxy` flag indicating tusd that a reverse proxy is in use and that it should respect the `X-Forwarded-*`/`Forwarded` headers:

 ```bash
 $ tusd -behind-proxy
 ```

-Secondly, some of the reverse proxy's settings should be adjusted, depending on the used software:
+Secondly, some of the reverse proxy's settings should be adjusted.
+The exact steps depend on the used proxy, but the following points should be checked:

 - *Disable request buffering.* Nginx, for example, reads the entire incoming HTTP request, including its body, before sending it to the backend, by default.
-This behavior defeats the purpose of resumability where an upload is processed while it's being transferred.
-Therefore, such as feature should be disabled.
+This behavior defeats the purpose of resumability where an upload is processed and saved while it's being transferred, allowing it be resumed.
+Therefore, such a feature must be disabled.

 - *Adjust maximum request size.* Some proxies have default values for how big a request may be in order to protect your services.
 Be sure to check these settings to match the requirements of your application.

 - *Forward hostname and scheme.* If the proxy rewrites the request URL, the tusd server does not know the original URL which was used to reach the proxy.
 This behavior can lead to situations, where tusd returns a redirect to a URL which can not be reached by the client.
-To avoid this confusion, you can explicitly tell tusd which hostname and scheme to use by supplying the `X-Forwarded-Host` and `X-Forwarded-Proto` headers.
+To avoid this issue, you can explicitly tell tusd which hostname and scheme to use by supplying the `X-Forwarded-Host` and `X-Forwarded-Proto` headers.
+Configure the proxy to set these headers to the original hostname and protocol when forwarding requests to tusd.

 Explicit examples for the above points can be found in the [Nginx configuration](https://github.com/tus/tusd/blob/main/examples/nginx.conf) which is used to power the [tusd.tusdemo.net](https://tusd.tusdemo.net) instance.

-## Protocol extensions
+## Protocol settings

 ### Maximum upload size

-By default, tusd does not restrict the maximum size of a single upload.
+By default, tusd does not restrict the maximum size of a single upload and allows infinitely large files.
 If you want to apply such a limit, use the `-max-size` flag:

 ```bash
 # Allow uploads up to 1000000000 bytes (= 1GB)